-Building and creating images with PTXdist is very simple, the phyCORE-OMAP44xx PD12.2.0 BSP uses PTXdist version 2012.03.0 therefore affix all commands with 2012.03.0 resulting in ptxdist-2012.03.0 or see Section 2.2.4 for information on creating a symbolic link between ptxdist and ptxdist-2012.03.0.
+Building and creating images with PTXdist is very simple, the phyCORE-OMAP44xx PD12.1.0 BSP uses PTXdist version 2012.03.0 therefore affix all commands with 2012.03.0 resulting in ptxdist-2012.03.0 or see Section 2.2.4 for information on creating a symbolic link between ptxdist and ptxdist-2012.03.0.

 All the required steps to compile sources and build packages in the correct order are done using the ptxdist go command.
 Following a successful build, the command, ptxdist images, will create images to deploy on the target.

-Before starting a build, the userland and platform configuration must be specified:
+Additional setup is required for the first build of the BSP images.
+The file, http://museum.php.net/php5/php-5.3.3.tar.bz2, must be downloaded and placed in the phyCORE-OMAP4/src directory.
+Also, both the platform configuration and toolchain paths must be specified using the ptxdist platform and ptxdist toolchain commands, respectfully.